-The directors have prepared the financial statements on the going concern basis as they do not intend to liquidate the group or the company or to cease their operations, and as they have concluded that the group and the company's financial position means that this is realistic.
-They have also concluded that there are no material uncertainties that could have cast significant doubt over their ability to continue as a going concern for at least a year from the date of approval of the financial statements ("the going concern period").
+The directors have prepared the financial statements on the going concern basis as they do not intend to liquidate the group or the company or to cease its operations, and as they have concluded that the Company's financial position means that this is realistic.
+They have also concluded that there are no material uncertainties that could have cast significant doubt over its ability to continue as a going concern for at least a year from the date of approval of the financial statements ("the going concern period").

-In our evaluation of the directors' conclusions, we considered the inherent risks to the group's business model and analysed how those risks might affect the group and company's financial resources or ability to continue operations over the going concern period.
+In our evaluation of the directors' conclusions, we considered the inherent risks to the Group's business model and analysed how those risks might affect the group or company's financial resources or ability to continue operations over the going concern period.